-- Accommodation lease in the Adelaide CBD. - A lease over a car park on Lot Fourteen in the Adelaide CBD. - A lease for accommodation located in Bowden. - A lease for accommodation located in Port Adelaide.
-This lease expired at 30 June 2023. - A lease for accommodation located in Playford. - Two motor vehicle leases with the South Australian Government Financing Authority (SAFA).
+- Accommodation lease in the Adelaide CBD. - A lease over a car park on Lot Fourteen in the Adelaide CBD. - A lease for accommodation located in Playford. - Four motor vehicle leases with the South Australian Government Financing Authority (SAFA).

 Note 23 Net Gain/(Loss) from Changes in Value of Non-Current Assets